Kiure/OreoBot/README.md

 ## Explanation
 Before you continue, notice that this nadeko uses **Microsoft SQL Server** and you need to have your **own** SQL Server since heroku doesn't provide any.
-Why it uses MSSQL instead of the buildin SQLite?
+Why it uses MSSQL instead of the built-in SQLite?
 The answer is because of heroku's [**ephemeral filesystem.**](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem)

 ## For Update, Help and Guidelines